Leenuus/neovim-tmux-navigator/README.md

 ## Install

 - Use your favorite plugin manager.
-- Or simply copy the file somewhere in your neovim config as a module as it is quite small.
+- Or simply copy the single file version somewhere in your neovim config as a module as it is quite small.

 ## Setup